 Access control.
 This aspect of security is multifaceted – it can include using vandal-proof door hardware and locking mechanisms (also known as “hardening” the facility), and it also encompasses electronic security.
-“Electronic physical security (EPS) systems offer several solutions for the safeguarding of assets and personnel from unauthorized entrants into a workplace,” says Mark A. Visbal, director of research and technology at the Alexandria, VA-based Security Industry Association.
-Visbal describes that EPS systems can include a card, a reader, and an electronic locking device that controls the portal.
+“Electronic physical security (EPS) systems offer several solutions for the safeguarding of assets and personnel from unauthorized entrants into a workplace,” says Mark A. Visbal, a security and project management consultant.
+Visbal describes that EPS systems can include a card, a reader and an electronic locking device that controls the portal.
 Burglar alarms and radio frequency identification (RFID) tags are also included in EPS systems.
 “Each of these systems does a specific job when deployed by itself,” explains Visbal, “but there are synergistic benefits that occur when they’re integrated.”

 In addition to recording events, video surveillance has a psychological impact.
 Visible cameras and signage are effective deterrents to office crime.
 Forming an “office watch” group will also reinforce workplace surveillance.